daotrungkien/mysql-modern-cpp/README.md

 	if (weight) cout << ", weight: " << *weight;
 	cout << endl;

 A multi-row data query using lambda function with row fields in parameter.
-Note that optional type can also be used, and datetime is a supporting type is used for handing date and time:
+Note that optional type can be used here as well, and datetime is a supporting type is used for handing date and time:

 	my.query("select id, name, weight, birthday from person") .each([](int id, string name, optional_type<double> weight, optional_type<datetime> birthday) {